-Responding to the increased need for digital content and growing remote learning arrangements in light of the COVID-19 pandemic, Princeton University Press is partnering with ebook providers to make PUP content from 2018 and earlier available to global institutional libraries until June 30th.
+Responding to the increased need for digital content and growing remote learning arrangements in light of the COVID-19 pandemic, Princeton University Press is partnering with ebook providers to make PUP content from 2018 and earlier available to global institutional libraries through August 31.
 The exact models will vary by partner but will include temporary free upgrades from single user access to multi-user access, and temporary free ebook access of PUP’s backlist.
 PUP is proud to be just one of more than fifty presses in the scholarly publishing community taking part in this initiative.

 There are several options for accessing texts through the remainder of the spring term.
 Below is a summary, with links.
 Please check with your local library on the specifics of what is available.
 Should you have any further questions about books for course adoption from Princeton University Press, you may contact our Textbook Promotion Department at email@example.com.